JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CSin"></a>CSin

-Returns the complex sine of this complex number.
+Returns the complex sine of a complex number.

 ```
 FUNCTION CSin (BYREF value AS _complex) AS _complex